TryEnlight/tryenlight.github.io/README.md

 ## CONTRIBUTE by adding your projects & tutorials!
 - fork the repo
 - in the project folder, make another folder w/ the project name
-- that folder will include the project demo (w/ it's source files) and a markdown file with the tutorial.
+- in that folder: include the project demo (w/ it's source files) and a markdown file with the tutorial.
 - create a pull request & and it'll be up as soon!

 any questions // hi@shamdasani.org